async-labs/builderbook/README.md

 By participating in this project, you are expected to uphold Builder Book's [Code of Conduct](https://github.com/async-labs/builderbook/blob/master/CODE-OF-CONDUCT.md).

 Want to support this project?
-Sign up at [async](https://async-await.com) and/or buy our [books](https://builderbook.org), which teach you how to build web apps from scratch.
+Consider buying our [books](https://builderbook.org), which teach you how to build web apps from scratch.
 Also check out our open source [SaaS boilerplate](https://github.com/async-labs/saas).

 ## Team